20 Best Stocks to Buy for the Joe Biden Presidency

 "From coastal towns to rural farms to urban centers, climate change poses an existential threat – not just to our environment, but to our health, our communities, our national security, and our economic well-being. … Biden believes the Green New Deal is a crucial framework for meeting the climate challenges we face."

-But it's still safe to assume that green energy and infrastructure will be a priority.
-That makes Brookfield Renewable Partners LP (BEP, $45.04), the 60%-owned renewable-energy affiliate of Brookfield Asset Management (BAM), one of the best stocks to buy for a Joe Biden presidency.
+But it's still safe to that green energy and infrastructure are a priority, given the contents of the American Jobs Plan.
+That makes Brookfield Renewable Partners LP (BEP, $41.16), the 60%-owned renewable-energy affiliate of Brookfield Asset Management (BAM), one of the best stocks to buy for a Joe Biden presidency.
 BEP owns a portfolio of wind, solar, hydroelectric and other green-energy properties.

 The U.S. government isn't exactly going to write Brookfield a check.
 But a rising tide lifts all boats, and increased spending in this space is likely to boost Brookfield's bottom line.